Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-85-the-reclaiming.md

 They all gawped at him in a stunned combination of fascination, admiration, and genuinely submissive fear as he enjoyed showing himself off for a long moment, clearly proud of what he was and what he’d done.
 Then he shook out his pelt, bounced heavily on his toes…

-“That was fun!
-So what’s next?”
+"That was fun!
+So what’s next?"

 By the end of the day, Moiki could barely stand. *Everything* was beat to hell and screaming for rest.
 But they got the job done faster than he’d have ever thought possible.
 He was so *shattered* by the end that Daar himself took pity, and carried him to his nest bed at shift end.

-“It’s late out,” he noted.
-“Be easier if..do y’all mind if I spend th’ night?”
+"It’s late out," he noted.
+"Be easier if..do y’all mind if I spend th’ night?"

 What could they do but agree in dumbfounded amazement?
 Nobody had any energy for any post-work play though, which he sensed immediately.
 If he was disappointed, he didn’t let on.
 Instead, he made himself a nest in the center of the room, and invited everyone to join him.

-“Shit, you boys put in a good day!
-Git some rest.”
+"Shit, you boys put in a good day!
+Git some rest."
 The Great Father pulled him and several others up against the impossible steel of his giant body for a good, hard cuddle, right there among the filthy, sweat-matted brownfurs of *real life* instead of traveling home to his perfumed palace, where mating contracts and the Great Mother no doubt awaited him.

-“Don’t…think that’ll be too hard, My Father…”
+"Don’t…think that’ll be too hard, My Father…"

 Moiki chittered in pure exhaustion, finding no escape from Daar’s comfortably tight grip, wrapped up from nose to toes by the Great Father’s musky, thick-furred brawn.

 Gods, he was already drifting off.
 He did remember Daar’s’ rumble though, and felt a fond snuffle in his fur.
-“Din’t think so.
+"Din’t think so.
 Now sleep, lil’ buddy.
-Tomorrow ain’t gonna be any easier.”
+Tomorrow ain’t gonna be any easier."

 He hadn’t slept so good in *ages.*